 - Expansion space: 5%

-Cash flows can be increased by developing a multi-story storage facility (see image below), however, it’s best to remember that some storage facility customers want to lease a large unit with direct vehicle access.
-Per square foot construction costs increase as the structure grows taller, yet another important factor to consider.
-Efficient use of interior space is a must, and that includes items like room design, construction materials, corridor layout, and so forth.
+Cash flows can be increased by developing a multi-story storage facility.
+However, it’s best to remember that some storage facility customers want to lease a large unit with direct vehicle access.
+Per square foot construction costs increase as the structure grows taller, which is yet another important factor to consider.
+Efficient use of interior space is a must.
+That includes items like room design, construction materials, corridor layout, and so forth.

 An alternative to self-storage facilities where each customer rents a storage unit is the mail storage facility.
-This is an on-demand facility where customer materials are maintained and stored in a warehouse rather than in individual storage units.
-Typically, customers box up their storage items which are then picked up by a shipper and transfered to the mail storage facility.
-A hybrid is the self-storage box (or bin), in which the facility provides pick-up and drop-off service, but the items are stored in a designated storage unit rather than generalized warehouse space.
+This is an in-demand facility that maintains and stores customer materials.
+It uses a warehouse rather than individual storage units.
+Typically, customers box up their storage items.
+Then a shipper picks them up and transfers them to the mail storage facility.
+A hybrid is the self-storage box (or bin), in which the facility provides pick-up and drop-off service.
+However, the items go to a designated storage unit rather than generalized warehouse space.

 Building Storage Units – Financing